-Kuwait's ruler, Sheikh Sabah al-Ahmad al-Sabah, called the vote in December after dissolving the chamber to ease a deepening political deadlock that has stymied reform and held up vital development projects.
+Kuwait's ruler, Sheikh Sabah al-Ahmad al-Sabah, called the vote in December after dissolving the chamber in response to a deepening political deadlock that has stymied reform and held up vital development projects.

 Frustration has been growing at the impasse which came to a head in November when protesters led by opposition MPs stormed the assembly demanding the resignation of then-Prime Minister Sheikh Nasser al-Mohammed al-Sabah, accusing him of corruption.

-The vote, in which 287 candidates are competing for seats, will usher in the fourth parliament in six years.
+The vote, in which 287 candidates competed for seats, will usher in Kuwait's fourth parliament in six years.

 That has undermined the ability of parliamentarians to mount effective opposition with clear programs.